codingknite/motivate-me/motivate-me/README.md

 ![project banner](src/img/projectScreenshot.png)

 # Motivate Me

 Motivate me is a productivity application that randomly generates quotes and is capable of generating quotes specific to a certain author.

-The application is deployed [here](https://codingknite.github.io/motivate-me)

 ## Available Scripts